-The tables below reflect all contractually fixed pay-offs and receivables for settlement, repayments and interest resulting from recognised financial assets and liabilities, including derivative financial instruments as of 30 June 2008 and 2009.
+The table below reflects all contractually fixed pay-offs and receivables for settlement, repayments and interest resulting from recognised financial assets and liabilities, including derivative financial instruments as of 30 June 2009.
 The respective undiscounted cash flows for the respective upcoming fiscal years are presented.
-Cash flows for financial assets and liabilities without fixed amount or timing are based on the conditions existing at 30 June 2008 and 2009.
+Cash flows for financial assets and liabilities without fixed amount or timing are based on the conditions existing at 30 June 2009.